Below you’ll find all you need to know about handicap betting, including what it is and how you play the market.

 In most sports, it works by starting a team off with a minus score or a plus score.
 In 2 team sports, this will mean you either add on or take off the plus or minus from the final score to get the handicap result.

-Let’s take mobile football betting as an example and a fixture between Liverpool and Fulham.
+Let’s take a fictional example – a fixture between Liverpool and Fulham.

-Naturally, Liverpool is large favourites for this game on the Paddy Power app offering the following odds for the Match Result market:
+Naturally, Liverpool is a large favourite for this game on the Paddy Power app offering the following odds for the Match Result market:

 Liverpool – 1/12